ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FirmwareFlashing.md

 ## Preparation
 * Download the [MW OSD software pack](https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/Downloads.md) of your choice.
 * Download the [Arduino flavor](http://arduino.cc/en/Main/Software) that matches your system.
+Requires version 1.6 minimum
 * Have an FTDI breakout board (which usually connects to a USB port) with the proper headers to connect to your OSD hardware.

 ## Testing Firmware communication flashing